InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 In this blog post, I used web scraping techniques to create a custom dataset on MLB players' 2023 performance, focusing on home runs and slugging.
 Using Python libraries like requests and BeautifulSoup, I extracted player data, including names, ages, teams, at-bats, home runs, slugging percentage, and batting average.

 ## Try It Out!
 Curious about what else you can do with this dataset?
 You could explore how player handedness (left, right, or switch-hitter) impacts batting averages, or explore other stats like on-base percentage or steal base.
 Using the same web scraping techniques, you can easily collect more data and start analyzing.
 Just follow the code, and you'll be creating custom datasets in no time.
-Just remember to adhere to ethical web scraping practices!